Roee-87/succinct_take_home/README.md

 cargo test
 ```

-runs the test cases for the three scenarios outlined in the assessment document
+runs the test cases for the three scenarios outlined in the assessment document.

 ## Notes